-Please provide as much detail as possible for how you intend to implement each guideline.
+Please provide as much detail as possible for how you intend to implement each quideline.
 If you need additional space, please provide an attachment.

-1. All activities are consistent with and will adjust to changing applicable state and local Public Health Orders.
-A multi-disciplinary Task Force has been established to develop and support this School Site-Specific Protection Plan, who meet regularly to monitor and adjust the plan based on input from all stakeholders.
+All activities are consistent with and will adjust to changing applicable state and local Public Health Orders.
+A multi-disciplinary Task Force was established to develop and support this School Site-Specific Protection Plan, who met regularly to monitor and adjust the plan based on input from all stakeholders.

-We have created the task force outlined above to ensure the SSSPP is developed in accordance with state and local Public Health Orders, adjusted based on input and changes in health orders, and supported in daily operations.
+We have moved to utilizing a regular meeting of the administrative team, along with our Public Health Liaison and Director of Facilities, to monitor and adjust the plan to ensure the SSSPP remains aligned with state and local Public Health Orders, is adjusted based on input and changes in health orders, and supported in daily operations.
 We meet regularly to monitor and adjust the plan based on input from all stakeholders.

-2. Health and safety practices and protocols are in place, including handwashing, appropriate face coverings, and access to essential protective equipment, and up to date student and staff attendance tracking.
+2. Health and safety practices and protocols are in place, including handwashing, appropriate face coverings, access to essential protective equipment, and up-to-date student and staff attendance tracking.